Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Cons

-- Limited amounts: Banks often limit how much you can send in a set timeframe.
+• Limited amounts: Banks may limit how much you can send in a set timeframe.

-- Domestic only: Most mobile bank apps do not allow international transfers.
+• Domestic only: Some mobile bank apps do not allow international transfers.

 Wire transfers are still a relevant way to send money electronically, especially for larger sums or international payments.

 To wire money, visit your financial institution or use a wire transfer service.
-You’ll need the recipient’s full name, contact information, bank information, and bank account details (their account and routing number).
+You’ll need the recipient’s full name, contact information, and bank account details, including their account and routing numbers.

 Pros and cons of wire transfers